DLR-RM/rl-baselines3-zoo/README.md

 ```

-## Current Collection: 120+ Trained Agents!
+## Current Collection: to be added soon (after v1.0 release)

-Scores can be found in `benchmark.md`.
+Final performance of the trained agents can be found in `benchmark.md`.
 To compute them, simply run `python -m utils.benchmark`.

+*NOTE: this is not a quantitative benchmark as it corresponds to only one run (cf [issue #38](https://github.com/araffin/rl-baselines-zoo/issues/38)).
+This benchmark is meant to check algorithm (maximal) performance, find potential bugs and also allow users to have access to pretrained agents.*

 ### Atari Games